Academics for Creative Teaching Grants Program Guidelines

 - Description: Depending upon the nature of the proposal, it should include a rationale, a comprehensive description of the project, a timetable for the proposed activities, and a plan for evaluating the project’s success in the context of strengthening one’s teaching efforts.
 Applications for support to attend a workshop or conference must include a complete description of the event, a schedule, documentation of costs to be covered and a rationale on how the event may enhance one’s teaching.

-- Budget: A detailed list of items and their associated costs to be funded must be provided.
-Funds from outside or in-kind contributions to the project need to be identified.
+- Budget: A detailed list of items and associated costs for which funding is requested must be provided.
+Funds from other sources need to be identified.

 Evaluation of Grant Proposals

-- Priority will be given to new teaching initiatives that advance the learning goals or outcomes of a college and/or the University.
-If funds are limited, preference will be given to projects that have not been previously funded.
+- Priority will be given to new teaching initiatives.
+If funds are limited, other factors being equal, preference will be given to projects that have not been previously funded.

 - Preference will be given to projects which have clearly-defined objectives, carefully designed methodologies, and realistic plans for accomplishment and assessment.